evilgeniuslabs/evilgeniuslabs.github.io/_posts/2020-07-15-fibonacci32-mini.md

 imgurId: 9wXGJhP
 # videoUrl: https://www.youtube.com/embed/SNB5xsYFCak
 excerpt: Fibonacci32 is a beautiful 50mm circular disc with 34 RGB LEDs surface mounted in a Fibonacci distribution.
 Swirling and pulsing like a colorful galaxy, it's mesmerizing to watch.
-categories:
+# categories:
-  - portfolio
+#   - portfolio
-  - products
+#   - products
-published: false
+published: true
 redirect_from:
   - /38
   - /f32mini